DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 - 30% Damage Nerf for DC-15S and EL-16

 **Economy**
+- All new characters are given a Credit Transfer Module to unlock random credit chests that may spawn in POI's
 - Raised price of Dark Trooper Armor at the Imperial vendors from 10k credits to 80k.
 Helmet is 24k.
 Backpack is 15k
 - Misc. price adjustments on other armors
 - Removed many rare armors from vendors to encourage finding them in the Galaxy